 Mr. Henshaw attended the University of North Texas and received Bachelor’s degrees in both music education and performance, as well as a Master’s degree in music performance.
 He studied euphonium with Dr. Brian Bowman and performed with the North Texas Wind Symphony, Symphonic Band, and the Green Brigade Marching Band.
 He can be heard as a soloist on multiple recordings with the North Texas Wind Symphony and Symphonic Band.

 As a soloist, Mr. Henshaw was the winner of the 2009 Leonard Falcone International Euphonium and Tuba Competition in the student euphonium division and was a semi-finalist in the artist division in 2010.
 He is a member of Texas Music Educators Association, Texas Bandmasters Association, and the International Tuba Euphonium Association.

-When he isn’t teaching, Mr. Henshaw enjoys traveling with his wife, Paula, a band director at Reed Middle School, and spoiling their two dogs and two cats.
+When he isn’t teaching, Mr. Henshaw enjoys traveling with his wife, Paula, a band director at Duncanville High School, and spoiling their two dogs and two cats.

 Cesar Montelongo - Assistant Director, Kennemer

 Cesar Montelongo is in his fifth year as an assistant band director at Kennemer Middle School.
 He teaches beginner woodwind classes at Daniel Intermediate and the STEAM Academy, is the director of the Symphonic II ensemble, assists with the Symphonic I and III bands, and assists with the high school marching band in the fall.
 Mr. Montelongo has also taught beginner woodwind classes at Hardin Intermediate and Brandenburg Intermediate.